 ● Consider volunteering or a job shadow to learn more.

 ● Talk about your future dreams and plans with your family, friends and other adults and set goals.

 ● Ask others about their careers and the education/training necessary.

 ► Think about what is most important to you in a college.

-► Make a list of colleges and universities that interest you.
+► Explore different types of colleges and make a list of colleges and universities that interest you.

 ● Think broadly: include two-year and four-year options as well as in-state and out-of-state choices.

 ● Research admission requirements for each college to make sure you’re on track.